Krish95/starter-hugo-academic/content/authors/admin/_index.md

 # Role/position/tagline
 role: Game Theory Lab & Approximation Algorithms Lab

 # Organizations/Affiliations to show in About widget
 organizations:
 - name: Indian Institute of Science (IISc)
   url: https://iisc.ac.in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Game Theory, Sequential decision making and RL.
+bio: My research interests include Optimization, Fair Division and RL.

 # Interests to show in About widget
 interests: